fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 # Submitting a port request

-This article is for IT professionals and Teams Phone administrators and serves as an accompaniment in the process of porting phone numbers from your current service provider to Microsoft Calling Plans.
+This article is and accompaniment for IT professionals and Teams Phone administrators in the process of porting phone numbers to Microsoft Calling Plans.

 **Prerequisites**